giovanniboscu/continuous-section-field/docs/cuf/readme.md

 ---

-## From the expansion to a structural theory
+## From the displacement expansion to the structural equations

 A beam remains a three-dimensional body.
 What distinguishes a beam model is that one spatial direction is identified as longitudinal, while the other two describe the cross-section.